Data Processing Addendum

 3.3.
 Compliance with Laws.
 Each of the Customer and DocSend will comply with their respective obligations under the Data Protection Legislation.
 Customer represents and warrants that its instructions relating to the Processing of Customer Personal Data will comply with the applicable law and that Customer has provided any necessary notices to Data Subjects and has obtained or will obtain all lawful bases (including consents) and rights necessary for DocSend to process Customer Personal Data in accordance with this Addendum.

 3.4.
 Data Transfers.
 Customer agrees that DocSend and its sub-processors may transfer, store, and Process Customer Personal Data in locations other than Customer’s country.
-In connection with the performance of the Agreement, Customer authorizes DocSend to transfer Customer Personal Data across international borders, including from the EEA, Switzerland, and/or the United Kingdom to the United States.
+In connection with the performance of the Agreement, Customer authorizes DocSend to transfer Customer Personal Data across international borders, including from the EEA, Switzerland, and/or the United Kingdom to the United States, in accordance with this Section 3.4.

 4.1.
 DocSend will ensure that any person whom DocSend authorises to process Customer Personal Data on its behalf is subject to confidentiality obligations in respect of that Customer Personal Data.